bookshelfdave/erln8/README.md

 Watch my ~1 minute, low-tech demo of how it works [here](https://vimeo.com/78917182):

 ## Status
-- looking to cleanup mem mgmt, error handling etc

 - only supports erl, erlc, escript commands from Erlang dist
 	- if there are any other binaries you need from an Erlang distro, just symlink the binary to erln8 (see the Makefile for an example of how this works)
-- Pretty buggy/crashy at the moment, simple fixes.
-Definitely not ready for prime time yet.
-- multi-repo cloning/building probably doesn't work atm
-- going to add repo-add, repo-rm, config-add, config-rm commands, list tags from repos
+- going to add repo-add, repo-rm, config-add, config-rm commands
-- lots of TODO's in the source
+- some TODO's in the source
 - planning on adding a command to output something you can use in your prompt
+- working on a ncurses based *gui* to allow you to quickly support common tasks

 ## Installation